angelnu/docker-ccu/README.md

 * no programs using ports 80 and 2001

 ##How to install
+1. ssh into your raspberry
+2. 'sudo -i'
-1. git clone this repository in your raspberrian
+3. git clone this repository in your raspberrian
-2. (Optional) Edit the default settings in _build.sh_
+4. (Optional) Edit the default settings in _build.sh_
-2. execute _build.sh_
+5. execute _build.sh_
-3. (optional) Delete the cloned repo: the docker image and its data are stored in _/var/docker_
+6. (optional) Delete the cloned repo: the docker image and its data are stored in _/var/docker_

 After the above steps you can connect to <IP address of your raspberry>.
 The CCU2 docker image will be started automatically on every boot of the raspberry.
 For this a service called `ccu2` is added (only works with systemd)

+##How to update no a new CCU2 firmware
+Just update the CCU2_VERSION field in _build.sh_ and execute it again.
+Your CCU2 settings will be preserved.

 ##How to configure local antena
 If you have added a [homematic radio module](http://www.elv.de/homematic-funkmodul-fuer-raspberry-pi-bausatz.html) to your raspberry, then you can use it with your CCU2 docker image.